imroshan18/delay-prediction/README.md

 - Day of week / date
 - Distance or route info
 - Historical delay behavior
-- Weather or other operational factors (if available)
+- Weather or other operational factors

 The app provides a simple UI so users can enter trip details and instantly see whether the model predicts **“On Time”** or **“Delayed”**.